 When an older person is in family care, no fees for home care are charged for the same time period.

 You may get support for the costs of family care in the same way as support for the costs of sheltered housing with 24-hour assistance: you can apply to Kela for a pensioner’s care allowance.
-An older person may apply to the municipality’s social welfare services to get support for transport from their home to family care and back again.
-This support is discretionary: an older person may get it if the municipality has enough money for it.
-People with severe disabilities have the right under the law to get support for transport.
+An older person may apply to the wellbeing services county’s social welfare services to get support for transport from their home to family care and back again.
+This support is discretionary: an older person may get it if the wellbeing services county is able to pay for it.
+People with disabilities have the right under the law to get support for transport.

-The municipality is responsible for organising and supervising family care.
-The municipality is also responsible for providing coaching and training for family carers.
+The wellbeing services county is responsible for organising and supervising family care.
+The wellbeing services county is also responsible for providing coaching and training for family carers.

 As a family carer can be approved a person who has completed the coaching and who, because of their training, experience or characteristics, is regarded as suitable for the task.
 A care home with a single carer can have no more than four residents, and a home with two carers no more than six.
 Any children under the school age who live in the same household are included in this number.